8-Ball Rules Explained in 5 Minutes (With Common Fouls)

 Related Articles

-For more on this topic, check out how to play pool, 9-ball rules, 10-ball rules, cutthroat pool rules, and bank pool rules.
+For more on this topic, check out how to play pool, 9-ball rules, 10-ball rules, cutthroat pool rules, bank pool rules, billiard games, how to rack pool balls, what happens if you hit your opponent’s ball in, and what happens if you scratch on the 8-ball.

 🎱